 If you are going to work in this career area you must have a strong interest in people – in caring for them and keeping them healthy.
 This area includes a wide range of jobs, over three hundred different types.

-There are around 183,000 people working in the Scottish health sector, which accounts for 7% of the Scottish workforce.
+There are almost 185,000 people working in the Scottish health sector, which accounts for around 7% of the Scottish workforce.

 Health and medicine covers a huge range of occupations: Alternative medicine, ambulance services, dentistry, dietetics, medical technology, medicine and surgery, nursing and auxiliary work, occupational therapy, ophthalmics and orthoptics, pharmacy, physiotherapy, podiatry, radiography and speech and arts therapy.